Durga Puja in Switzerland 2025: Top 7 Cities to Celebrate

 5. Durga Puja at Basel, Switzerland

 Another popular Durga puja in Switzerland is held in Basel.
-The organisers have organised a pre-registration facility and slot-booking policy.
+This hindu bengali festival organisers have organised a pre-registration facility and slot-booking policy.

 The puja organisers have taken care of their visitors.
-For these four days of festivities, they organised several events, such as sitting and drawing for the kids and fancy dress.
+For these four days of festivities, they organised several events, including sitting and drawing for the kids and a fancy dress competition.
 The committee also included a cultural evening.

 Durga puja at Basel Switzerland